 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
+This is the percent of short-term stay residents who experienced functional improvements, such as with activities of daily living.

 - Freeman Medical Center - CahCritical Access Hospitals 14.89 miles away510 E 8th St Post Office Box 370 Freeman South Dakota 57029Voluntary non-profit - Private(605) 925-4000